invisible-college/robot-heart/docs/troubleshoot.md

 Settings -> Networks -> Tethering -> USB tethering.
 When you switch it on, it will ask you if the RSA key from your connected computer is okay.

+## Linux

+On Linux, you'll need to add your vendor's ID into `~/.android/adb_usb.ini` according to the [official Android device doc](http://developer.android.com/tools/device.html.